dhthwy/r/README.md

 https://www.youtube.com/watch?v=N6NL41bREHo

 It probably isn't helping that most of my diet consists of a few cups of milk and a few tablespoons of peanut butter a day, and only having 2-3 real meals throughout the week.
 Multiply that by a couple of years.
 Guess I've been starving myself.

+See I can't even take care of myself.
+Death by peanut butter over here.